Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Bayesian Inference algorithms

-We presented so far the fundamental theory to design and train Bayesian neural networks.
-However, the aforementioned methods are still not easily applicable to most large scale architectures that are used today in deep learning.
-Recent research has also shown that being only approximately Bayesian is enough to get a decent, correctly calibrated model with uncertainty estimates \cite{kristiadi2020bayesian}.
-In this section, we present how Bayesian methods can be adapted specifically or approximated for deep learning, resulting in new, more efficient dedicated algorithms.
-We classified different approaches to speed up either training or predictions into two broad categories (Fig.~\ref{fig:approxclassification}): the inference algorithms and the other simplification and compression methods.
-Specific inference algorithms can then be further classified based on the source of stochasticity they rely on and whether they work like an MCMC algorithm (they generate a sequence of samples from the posterior) or can be considered as a form of variational inference (they learn the parameters of an intermediate distribution to approximate the posterior).
-The two main sources of stochasticity that can be exploited to drive those methods are noise layers, the most renown type being dropout, or the noise induced by stochastic gradient descent.
+We presented thus far the fundamental theory to design and train BNNs.
+However, the aforementioned methods are still not easily applicable to most large scale architectures currently used in deep learning.
+Recent research has also shown that being only approximately Bayesian is sufficient to achieve a correctly calibrated model with uncertainty estimates \cite{kristiadi2020bayesian}.
+This section presents how inference algorithms were adapted for deep learning, resulting in more efficient methods.
+Specific inference methods can still be classified as MCMC algorithms, \ie they generate a sequence of samples from the posterior, or as a form of variational inference, \ie they learn the parameters of an intermediate distribution to approximate the posterior.
+All methods are summarized in Figure~\ref{fig:approxclassification}.

-\subsection{Bayes via Dropout}
+\subsubsection{Bayes via Dropout}

-Dropout has initially been proposed as a regularization procedure used during training \cite{JMLR:v15:srivastava14a}.
-The procedure is to apply multiplicative noise to the previous layer.
-By far, the most used type of noise is Bernouilli noise, but other types of noise are sometimes used instead, like Gaussian Noise, in which case the procedure is called Gaussian Dropout \cite{JMLR:v15:srivastava14a}.
+Dropout has initially been proposed as a regularization method \cite{JMLR:v15:srivastava14a}.
+It works by applying multiplicative noise to the target layer.
+The most commonly used type of noise is Bernoulli noise, but other types such as the Gaussian noise for Gaussian Dropout \cite{JMLR:v15:srivastava14a} might be used instead.

-Dropout can also be used during the evaluation phase as a form of ensemble learning.
-This offers the ability to obtain a distribution for the output predictions \cite{GalDL2015, Yingzhen2017}.
-This procedure, called Monte Carlo Dropout, can be considered as being variational inference, with a variational posterior distribution defined for each weight matrix as:
+Dropout is usually turned off at evaluation time, but leaving it on results in a distribution for the output predictions \cite{GalDL2015, Yingzhen2017}.
+It turns out that this procedure, called Monte Carlo Dropout, is in fact variational inference with a variational distribution defined for each weight matrix as:

-with $\vec{z}_i$ the random activation or inactivations coefficients and $\matr{M}_i$ the weights matrix before dropout is applied. $p_i$ is the activation probability for layer $i$ and can be learned or set manually.
+with $\vec{z}_i$ being the random activation coefficients and $\matr{M}_i$ the matrix of weights before dropout is applied. $p_i$ is the activation probability for layer $i$ and can be learned or set manually.

-The equivalence between a standard objective function used for training with dropout and additional $\ell^2$ weight regularization: